Lab 2: Manipulator dynamics simulation¶

 Info

-RViz 2 is 3D visualization tool, not a simulator.
-It means it allows you to see the robot models, sensor data, and other information shared in your ROS 2 environment in real-time and offers you a GUI to select the information to be visualize, but it is NOT a simulation
+RViz 2 is a 3D visualization tool, not a simulator.
+It allows you to see robot models, sensor data, and other information shared in your ROS 2 environment in real time, and offers a GUI to select what to display, but it is NOT a simulator.

 There are different ways to simulate the dynamics.
-The (probably) most straightforard one is to use a simulator as Gazebo.
-However, as we are roboticists and want to see, touch, and learn the intrinsic effects of the dynamics of the robotic manipulator, we'll code the dynamics (the equations of motion) of the manipulator down into a node.
+The (probably) most straightforward one is to use a simulator such as Gazebo.
+However, as we are roboticists and want to see, touch, and learn the intrinsic effects of a manipulator's dynamics, we'll implement the dynamics (the equations of motion) of the manipulator as a ROS 2 node.

 To do this, we'll work with another package.
-You have to do the following
+You need to do the following:

 Once you have done this, your workspace folder should look like this